Oxygenenators Livewells and bait tanks – Electrolysis Type

 Independent testing also confirmed (0.0V) when oxygenator is turned on and not touching livewell water and when the Oxygenator is in contact with livewell water and turned off.
 Tournament fish are exposed to hours of continuous electrical charged livewell water when the Oxygenator is running.

-TP&WD THIRD PARTY SCIENTIVIC TESTING PUBLISHED
+TP&WD 3rd PARTY SCIENTIVIC TESTING PUBLISHED

 SCIENTIFIC FACTS: “The Oxygenator-How well does it work?”
 “How Effective is It?”
 Independent testing and evaluation by fishery biologist, Texas Parks and Wildlife Department, Inland Fisheries Division.